dachande/typo3-bootstrap/README.md

 ## PHP

 ### Version setting
-By default PHP 7.1 is installed/used on the virtual machine.
+By default PHP 7.2 is installed/used on the virtual machine.
 You can however customize the installed PHP version by changing the PHP version in the provisioning configuration.

-If you want to use PHP 7.2 for instance, just change `php_version` to `7.2` in `configuration.yml`.
-Please also make sure that you comment out the `php-mcrypt` package installation as mcrypt is no longer available in PHP 7.2 and above.
+If you want to use PHP 7.3 for instance, just change `php_version` to `7.3` in `configuration.yml`.

 ### Debugging and Profiling